The admissions deadline for the CUNY SPH DPH Program is December 15th.

 In addition to the Graduate Center admissions requirements, the Doctor of Public Health program requirements include:

-At least three years of prior relevant teaching, research or programmatic work experience.
+CV/Resume indicating at least three years of prior relevant teaching, research or programmatic work experience.*

 Track-specific additional requirements: